Introduction

 Magnesium

-• Low magnesium is associated with an increased risk of Hashimoto’s disease, worsening of symptoms associated with high thyroid antibodies, and hypothyroidism.
-Magnesium can be found in dark chocolate, pumpkin seeds, yogurt, beans and leafy greens.
+- Low magnesium is associated with an increased risk of Hashimoto’s disease, worsening of symptoms associated with high thyroid antibodies, and hypothyroidism.
+Magnesium can be found in dark chocolate, pumpkin seeds, yoghurt, beans and leafy greens.

 Conclusion